VBAndCs/sVB-Small-Visual-Basic/Readme.md

 # Download the language:
 Starting from v2.8.1, sVB has an installer, that creates a startup menu and desktop shortcuts for sVB and its book.
 You can download the installer from the [visualstudio marketplace](https://marketplace.visualstudio.com/items?itemName=ModernVBNET.sVBInstaller)
 To install sVB, Unzip the downlaoded file and run the sVB_Installer.msi.
 You can accept default options and click next in each setup page, and wait for the setup to finish.
-If your PC doesn't contain the .NET framework 4.8, thee estup will ask you to download it, so you should accept and install it.
+If your PC doesn't contain the .NET framework 4.5, the estup will ask you to download it, so you should accept and install it.
 To get older versions, go to the [Releases page](https://github.com/VBAndCs/sVB-Small-Visual-Basic/releases), navigate to the version you want, expand the Assets list at the bottom of the page, and download the ZIP file, and follow these instructions:
-1.	sVB needs [.NET framework 4.8](https://go.microsoft.com/fwlink/?LinkId=2085155).
+1.	sVB needs [.NET framework 4.5](https://go.microsoft.com/fwlink/?LinkId=2085155).
 If you don't have it on your PC, download and install it.
 2. Unzip the "sVB.zip" file.
 You will have a folder with the same name where you unzipped the file.
 Open the folder and double-click "sVB.exe".

 # sVB full reference PDF book